ritwikraj16/ai-mcp/insurance_claim/README.md

 ![Architecture workflow by Federico Trotta](./img/workflow.png)

-The Twitter/X Thread Draft is here.
+Look at the Twitter/X Thread Draft [here](https://typefully.com/_FedericoTrotta/zxEdoDd).

 ## Installation

 ### Requirements
 To replicate this tutorial must match the following requirements:
 - Python 3.10.1 or higher installed on your machine.
-- A valid llamaindex API key that can be retrieved [here](https://cloud.llamaindex.ai/).
+- A valid coludllama API key that can be retrieved [here](https://cloud.llamaindex.ai/).
 - A valid OpenAI API key that can be retrieved [here](https://platform.openai.com/api-keys).

 ### Prerequisites